QuantEcon/lecture-python.myst/_sources/rational_expectations.md

 that we derived by

 1. finding the Euler equation of the representative firm and
-1. substituting into it the expression $Y_t = n y_t$ that "makes the representative firm be representative".
+1. substituting into it the expression $Y_t =  y_t$ that "makes the representative firm be representative".

 If it is appropriate to apply the same terminal conditions for these two difference equations, which it is, then we have verified that a solution of the planning problem is also a rational expectations equilibrium quantity sequence.